inkfarer/ipl-overlay-controls/scripts/README.md

 Clears ipl-overlay-controls replicant data (Saved teams/matches/rounds, some configuration, etc.).
 Only use if you know what you are doing, or if you have been specifically instructed to execute this script!

+## start.bat

+Launches NodeCG.
+It is recommended to create a shortcut to this file somewhere easy to access.